dakotagrvtt/Text-RPG-Engine/README.md

 For now, I only have the concept laid out.
 Diagrams will be provided once they are fleshed out and finished.
 Later, mockups for the app will be released.

 ## Roadmap
-1. Flesh out UI flow and data structures.
+1. Flesh out UI flow and data structures. <--- We Are Here
 1. Provide mockups for the engine.
 1. Flesh out engine before beta release.
 1. Beta release at [textrpgengine.com](http://www.textrpgengine.com)